Gifts and benefits

 The public rightly expects that government employees in NSW exercise their duties impartially and in a transparent manner, without any perceived undue influence.
 The offering and acceptance of gifts, benefits and hospitality is one of many red flags of corruption and presents a considerable risk to public sector authorities.

-The NSW Public Service Commissioner’s directive 1 of 2022, Managing Gifts and Benefits: Minimum Standards requires relevant agency heads to implement minimum standards for the management of gifts and benefits in the NSW government sector.
+The NSW Public Service Commissioner directs the head of each government sector agency to implement the Managing Gifts and Benefits: Minimum Standards for the management of gifts and benefits in the NSW government sector.

-Part 6 of The Model Code of Conduct and Procedures 2020 outlines how offers of gifts, benefits and hospitality are to be dealt with by council officials.
+Part 6 of the Local Government Model Code of Conduct and Procedures 2020 outlines how offers of gifts, benefits and hospitality are to be dealt with by council officials.
 Similarly, the NSW Government Supplier Code of Conduct makes explicit that suppliers must not at any time offer or provide any financial or non-financial benefits to NSW public officials.

 While entities have their own policies, procedures and guidelines, which may vary in their prescriptiveness, the following overarching rule applies to all.